 See how our centers advance our College’s mission by advancing education, research and service in the community.

 An undergraduate student in CEHD can serve as a student teacher at The College School, support individuals with disabilities at our Center for Disabilities Studies or participate in research at our Laboratory Preschool.

-Graduate students can evaluate the results of social policy initiatives in our Center for Research and Social Policy, serve an assistantship the Early Learning Center or conduct research on the study of infant language.
+Graduate students can evaluate the results of social policy initiatives in our Center for Research in Education and Social Policy, serve an assistantship the Early Learning Center or conduct liguistics research in the Child’s Play laboratory.

 Our Delaware Academy for School Leadership and National Leadership Consortium provide professional development for administrators.
 And our Center for Disabilities Studies assists individuals with disabilities lead successful, integrated lives.